thewoolleyman/process_helper/README.md

 * Any explicit support for process forks, multiple threads, or anything other than a single direct child process.
 * Any support for separate handling of STDOUT and STDERR streams

+## Why Yet Another Ruby Process Wrapper Library?

+There's many other libraries to make it easier to work with processes in Ruby (see the Resources section).
+However, `process_helper` was created because none of them made it *easy* to run processes while meeting **all** of these requirements (redundant details are repeated above in Goals section):

+* Combine STDOUT/STDERR output streams ***interleaved chronologically as emitted***
+* Stream STDOUT/STDERR real-time ***while process is still running***, in addition to returning full output as a string and/or in an exception
+* Guarantee an exception is ***always raised*** on an unexpected exit status (and allow specification of ***multiple nonzero values*** as expected exit statuses)
+* Can be used ***very concisely***.
+I.e. All behavior can be invoked via a single mixed-in module with single public method call using terse options with sensible defaults, no need to use IO streams directly or have any blocks or local variables declared.

 ## Installation